LA Tech Football Camps

 Holtz was hired following a national search led by then Louisiana Tech President-Elect Dr. Les Guice.

 "Coach Holtz is a talented coach with a solid record of success and experience," said Guice.
 "He has great knowledge of the game, tremendous character, exceptional leadership abilities, and a professional approach that will serve him well as head coach at Louisiana Tech.

-Holtz has participated in 16 postseason games in his coaching career, including eight as a head coach and eight as an assistant coach.
-Of the eight games as head coach, six occurred in the Football Bowl Subdivision (FBS) and two occurred in the Football Championship Subdivision (FCS).
+Holtz has participated in 18 postseason games in his coaching career, including 10 as a head coach and eight as an assistant coach.
+Of the 10 games as head coach, eight occurred in the Football Bowl Subdivision (FBS) and two occurred in the Football Championship Subdivision (FCS).

 In his first season at South Florida, Holtz promptly led the Bulls to their fifth consecutive eight-win season, making them one of just 15 teams nationally that had won at least eight games during that time span and one of only 10 teams in BCS leagues to accomplish the feat.
 In addition, USF played in its sixth consecutive bowl game, a 31-26 victory over Clemson in the Meineke Car Care Bowl.
 At the time, USF was one of just six programs nationally that had reached postseason play in each year as a BCS league member.
 In addition, with the victory, USF was one of just four programs that had won three consecutive bowl games.

 In 2010, USF accomplished numerous firsts under Holtz.
 The Bulls won at Cincinnati and at Louisville for the first time in program history and beat Rutgers in Tampa for the first time.
 In addition, USF traveled to Miami and defeated the Hurricanes in an overtime thriller, 23-20, marking the Bulls first win over Miami in program history.